openstack-archive/fuel-octane/specs/upgrade-major-openstack-environment.rst

 with minimal move of data.
 Under Resource nodes we understand nodes with Compute and/or Storage roles.
 Resource nodes are upgraded 'in place', i.e. on the same hardware, keeping user data intact on storage devices separated from Operating System boot device on the node.
+Operating system and all software on the node is reinstalled by Fuel installer.

 The reason to have external script that performs operations outlined above is that it have to orchestrate at least 2 OpenStack environments: the original one